 Be extremely reluctant to let GPS devices or mapping software create routes for you or, even more dangerously, recompute routing automatically when traffic problems or road construction is sensed ahead.ﾠ RAAM does not allow for racers to leave the route prescribed in the Route Book for these or other considerations without an approved route change from the Race Director transmitted from Race Headquarters.

 Experience with popular devices and software in the past:

 There is a common GPS format used by Garmin, Microsoft, and others to import and export GPS waypoint and path/route/track information.
 This format for RAW is the file RAW20XX Preliminary.GPX.
-RAW-2021-GPS_EXCHANGE (Preliminary 2021)
+RAW-2023-GPS_EXCHANGE (Preliminary July 2023)

 The free internet application, Google Earth, is available for many operating systems in many languages.
-It accepts the KMZ file found on the “Route” page of the RAAM website and will display all the RAAM 2019 route data and allows saving of routes (called “paths” in this application), time stations, and turns in separate KML files.
+It accepts the KMZ file found on the “Route” page of the RAW website and will display all the RAW 2024 route data and allows saving of routes (called “paths” in this application), time stations, and turns in separate KML files.
 Google Earth will accept KML files which can be made from CSV data with GPSbabel.
 (KML files can be converted to other GPS device-specific formats with GPSbabel, another free application available for download from http://www.gpsbabel.org/)

 Some Magellan devices will accept CSV data into the Magellan POI Editor program for conversion to MGLN format before uploading.

 Microsoft Streets and Trips will import CSV files and, since the 2011 edition, also GPX.